 Stress affects me badly

+As I previously mention in Stress has a big impact on brain injury, stress has a considerable affect on survivors.
+This day was no exception.
 I had an appointment in London to get to, and my Partner James had taken the afternoon off to take me.
 I’m not sure what had happened that morning, but I was tired and confused.
 But the worst part was my sight.
 I saw two of everything and couldn’t really tell where objects were in relation to me.
 So I was relieved that James was able to drive me to my appointment.

 Don’t count your chickens when you have double vision as you’ll never get it right